India’s gov’t boosts massive Hindu festival, eyeing election

 To be sure, it’s not the first time Indian politicians have capitalized on the Kumbh to invoke their relationship to the country’s Hindu ethos.
 For years, the central government has given the sadhus a boost.

-In 1954, the Congress Party-led government of Indira Gandhi injected the Mela with nationalist objectives, timing Republic Day celebrations to take place during the Kumbh and setting up booths on family planning and public health, according to Australian academic Kama Maclean, author of the 2008 book “Pilgrimage and Power.”
+In 1954, the Congress party-led government injected the Mela with nationalist objectives, timing Republic Day celebrations to take place during the Kumbh and setting up booths on family planning and public health, according to Australian academic Kama Maclean, author of the 2008 book “Pilgrimage and Power.”

-When Italian-born Sonia Gandhi, the former prime minister’s daughter-in-law, entered Indian politics in 2001, newspapers featured photographs of her in a sari wading into the Ganges during the Kumbh, symbolic of her adopted Hindu heritage and the washing away of her foreignness, said political commentator Arati Jerath.
+When Italian-born Sonia Gandhi, former Congress party Prime Minister Indira Gandhi’s daughter-in-law, entered Indian politics in 2001, newspapers featured photographs of her in a sari wading into the Ganges during the Kumbh, symbolic of her adopted Hindu heritage and the washing away of her foreignness, said political commentator Arati Jerath.

 “Obviously the BJP will use this to drum up Hindu support.
 Congress is trying to move into that space as well, but (the Kumbh) can’t be an election issue because this election is going to be fought on economic grounds,” she said, adding that Indian voters “can tell the difference between a festival and their own economic reality.”

-Note: This story has been corrected to show that Jawaharlal Nehru was leader in 1954, not Indira Gandhi.